nwahie/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
 ##Project Week 4
 ##The .R Script does the following
-##Merges the training and the test sets to create one data set.
-##Extracts only the measurements on the mean and standard deviation for each measurement.
-##Uses descriptive activity names to name the activities in the data set
-##From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+##Read all the files into variables; separately for training and testing datsets
+##Assigned column names to x_train, y_train, subject_train, x_test, y_test and subject_test
+##Merged all training and testing datasets into a single variable called all_data
+##Subset data with column pertaining to mean and standard deviations
+##Adding decriptive details against activity id
+##Finding column means of all the variables aggregated by activity id and subject id
+##Ouput tidy file in .txt format